Pink-Crab/Enqueue/README.md

 This obviously can be passed around between different classes/functions

 ### Changelog ###
+* 1.2.1 : Now supports block use.
+If defined for block, scripts and styles will only be registered, not enqueued.
 * 1.2.0 : Added in Attribute and Flag support with helpers for Aysnc and Defer

 ### Contributions  ###